Galera Victoria

 Galera Victoria was a Spanish galleon that sank in 1729 in the Atlantic Ocean off Gijón, Spain, while she was on her maiden voyage.

 Construction

 Galera Victoria was launched on 14 February 1729 in Guarnizo, Spain for the Spanish Navy.
-She was fitted with 40 cannons.
+She was fitted with 40 cannon.

 Sinking

 On 27 February 1729, Galera Victoria set of on her maiden voyage when she sank in the Atlantic Ocean off Gijón, Spain under unknown circumstances with an unknown number of crew affected by the sinking.